confluentinc/ksql/docs/faq.rst

 The maximum parallelism depends on the number of partitions.

 - To scale out: start additional KSQL servers with same config.
+This can be done during live operations.
   See :ref:`add-ksql-servers`.
 - To scale in: stop the desired running KSQL servers, but keep at least one server running.
+This can be done during live operations.
 The remaining servers should have sufficient capacity to take over work from stopped servers.

 .. tip:: Idle servers will consume a small amount of resource.
 For example, if you have 10 KSQL servers and run a query
-         against a two-partition input topic, only two servers perform the actual work, but the other eight will run an “idle” query.
+         against a two-partition input topic, only two servers perform the actual work, but the other eight will run an "idle" query.

 =====================================================
 Can KSQL connect to an Apache Kafka cluster over SSL?